erikyao/erikyao.github.io/_posts/2014-06-14-r-data-type-part-1-basis-vectors-matrices-lists.md

 `dim(m)` 返回一个 `c(nrow, ncol)`

-Matrices are constructed column-wise, so entries can be thought of starting in the “upper left” corner and running down the columns.
+Matrices are constructed column-wise, so entries scan be thought of starting in the “upper left” corner and running down the columns.

 	> m <- matrix(1:6, nrow = 2, ncol = 3)
 	> m